 Good to know that after his showcase at Brighton Fringe, Garry may not be gone for good and can thoroughly milk a fitting encore.

-Catch Garry Starr on Saturday, May 18, 8pm at The Warren: The Hat.
+Garry Starr appeared on Saturday, May 18, 8pm at The Warren: The Hat.